War elephant: South East Asia

+China

-Elephant troops ("tượng binh") is an important part of the Vietnamese Nguyen dynasty army.
+Elephant troops ("tượng binh") were an important part of the Vietnamese Nguyen dynasty army.

 The Chinese continued to reject the use of war elephants throughout the period, with the notable exception of the Southern Han during the 10th century AD – the "only nation on Chinese soil ever to maintain a line of elephants as a regular part of its army".
 This anomaly in Chinese warfare is explained by the geographical proximity and close cultural links of the southern Han to Southeast Asia.
 The military officer who commanded these elephants was given the title "Legate Digitant and Agitant of the Gigantic Elephants".
 Each elephant supported a wooden tower that could allegedly hold ten or more men.
-For a brief time, war elephants played a vital role in Southern Han victories such as the invasion of Chu in 948 AD, but the Southern Han elephant corps were ultimately soundly defeated at Shao in 971 AD, defeated by crossbow shooting from troops of the Song dynasty.
+For a brief time, war elephants played a vital role in Southern Han victories such as the invasion of Chu in 948 AD, but the Southern Han elephant corps were ultimately soundly defeated at Shao in 971 AD, being unable to withstand crossbow fire of the Song dynasty troops.
 As one academic has put it, "thereafter this exotic introduction into Chinese culture passed out of history, and the tactical habits of the North prevailed".
 However, as late as the Ming dynasty in as far north as Beijing, there were still records of elephants being used in Chinese warfare, namely in 1449 where a Vietnamese contingent of war elephants helped the Ming dynasty defend the city from the Mongols.